Milo-D/libvmcu-Virtual-MCU-Library/README.md

 - Solution: Currently, the Decoder accepts only capital hexadecimal letters.
 This, or any other manipulation (adding useless space, new-lines, ...) could lead to such an exception.
   Non-capital letters will be supported soon.

+- Issue: CLI Glitches

+- Solution: MDX has a new CLI, which is based on NCurses.
+There might be some glitches.
+  In general, if you experience some glitches, try resizing your terminal and hit a key.
+  This may trigger the Signal Handler, and the screen will be rewritten.
+  In case of serious glitches and issues, feel free to submit them in the Issue Segment.

 # Supported Microcontroller
 - [x] ATmega32